trinodb/trino/docs/src/main/sphinx/client/cli.rst

 The CLI requires a Java virtual machine available on the path.
 It can be used with Java version 8 and higher.

-The CLI uses the :doc:`Trino client REST API
-</develop/client-protocol>` over HTTP/HTTPS to communicate with the
-coordinator on the cluster.
+The CLI uses the :doc:`Trino client REST API </develop/client-protocol>` over HTTP/HTTPS to communicate with the coordinator on the cluster.

+.. _cli-installation:

 Installation
 ------------